carpentries-incubator/reproducible-publications-quarto/episodes/10-biblio-crossref.md

 ## Why Cite?

 Correctly citing and attributing publications is key to academic writing.
 Older versions of RStudio require [Pandoc's citation syntax](https://pandoc.org/MANUAL.html#citation-syntax) to render bibliographies correctly.
-We won't be covering this approach extensively in this workshop since the new visual editor has made this process much more simple.
+We won't be covering this approach extensively in this workshop since the new visual editor has made this process much simpler.
 You can refer to our [previous workshop on R Markdown](https://ucsbcarpentry.github.io/R-markdown/06-citations-bib/index.html) pre-visual editor for more information.

 The new visual editor has made citations and cross-referencing much easier, by offering different options for referencing various types of sources.
 Before getting into these different features, let's first learn how you can call the citation window dialog on Rstudio and how to navigate these different options.